yadavnikhil03/Automate_edge_search/README.md

 3. Enable "Developer mode" using the toggle switch in the lower-left corner.
 4. Click on "Load unpacked" and select the Automaate-edge-search directory.

 -The extension icon will appear in the Edge toolbar.
-Click on it to start performing random searches.
+Click on it to start performing searches.

 ## License